MarcToussaint/robotics-course/README.md

 ## Quick Start

-This assumes a standard Ubuntu 16.04 machine.
+This assumes a standard Ubuntu 18.04 machine.

 WE DIDN'T GET TO RUN THIS WITH ANACONDA PYTHON.
 If you have Anaconda installed, please remove it from the PATH in .bashrc.
 The setup below will install the standard Ubuntu python3 and jupyter notebook.

-In the ROBOTICS PRACTICAL course (where we use ROS), change 'ROS = 0' to '#ROS = 0' in 'config.mk' before compilation.
+In the PRACTICAL ROBOTICS COURSE (where we use ROS), change 'ROS = 0' to '#ROS = 0' in 'config.mk' before compilation.
+(Not applicable to Robotics Course WS 19/20, no need for ROS installation)

 ```
 git clone https://github.com/MarcToussaint/robotics-course.git